cdelorme/jslideshow/readme.md

 # jslideshow

-A generic image slideshow with basic fading effects, using the newer immediate render mode design approach.
+A modern javascript image slideshow with no external dependencies.

 ## sales pitch

-This plugin aims to provide simple, dependency-free module that can be easily configured and efficiently process images.
+This module aims to deliver a simple dependency free solution for handling image slideshows.

-What it do:
+What it offers:

-- preload a list of images retaining order for rendering
-- cycles objects with simple application state management
-- uses requestAnimationFrame to update displayed contents
+- asynchronous image preloading
+- faded transitions
+- optional built-in controls /w easy to connect control methods for a custom interface

+Added benefits:

+- uses a modern immediate-rendering approach reducing the amount of code and improving the experience
+- less than 200 lines of uncompressed javascript

 ## Usage

-Grab a container object as the context:
+Grab any container object as the context:

     var context = document.getElementById("context");

-Create a configuration file with any of the following formats:
+Supply optional configuration:

-    var config = {
+    var config = { control: true, delay: 4600, transition: 300 };

-        delay: 4600,
-        transition: 300,
-        control: true,
-        notify: {
-            actions: true,
-            info: true
-        },
+Prepare a set of images with a variety of definitions that can use or override default configuration:

-        images: [
+    var images = [
-            'path/src.type',
+        '1.jpg',
         {
-                image: 'path/src.type',
+            image: '2.gif',
-                delay: 2500,
+            delay: 7800,
-                transition: 25
+            transition: 0
         },
         {
+            prefix: 'path/title-',
             start: 1,
             end: 25,
-                type: '.jpg',
+            type: '.png',
-                prefix: 'path/img-',
-                delay: 7000,
+            delay: 2200,
-                transition: 0
+            transition: 50
-            }
-        ]
-    };

-You can use these to create an instance with:
+        },
+    ];

+Create a slideshow instance:

+    var ss = window.slideShow(context, config, images);

+You can opt to supply images later, or even add to the existing roll of images:

     var ss = window.slideShow(context, config);
+    ss.add(images);

+You can also insert them at a specific index:

+    ss.insert(12, images);

+You can remove by index as well:

+    ss.remove(5);

+_Any changes to the set of images can be done during runtime, and will immediately be reflected by the slideshow._

-You can operate the slideshow with these commands:
+You can play, pause, or toggle the slideshows state with:

     ss.play();
-    ss.stop();
+    ss.pause();
     ss.toggle();

+If controls are set, you can request the next and previous images or toggle the state with arrow keys and spacebar.
+Alternatively you can assign your own controls to:

+    ss.next();
+    ss.prev();

-_If you notice an initial delay when first playing this is normal.
-The slideshow will not begin playing until the preloader process has finished._
+_An initial delay may be evident when preloading large amounts of content.
+This is normal, and if you have run `toggle()` or `play()` it will begin playing as soon as the process has finished._

-### configuration details

-@TODO

-### user controls

-A set of default use controls are available, but you can attach your own to the play/stop/toggle methods.

-The default controls capture spacebar as toggle, and arrow keys to move forwards and backwards.

-Optional info can be displayed in the context area.

-## technical details

-The code has several stages of operation:

-- configuration parsing
-- preloading
-- execution

-The parser will create a standardized set of objects using global and individual options.

-The preloader will identify unique image paths, and asynchronously create and load images.
-It will keep a tally of these images to delay startup until they are finished.

-The execution process becomes incredibly simple by running requestAnimationFrame with a set of standard conditions to decide when to execute and when to make a change.

 ## requirements

-This library requires a [`requestAnimationFrame`](http://caniuse.com/#feat=requestanimationframe) compatible browser.

-The code is not compatible with older browsers, or divergent browsers like IE with older event methods.
+The code is not compatible with older browsers.

+It depends on standardized `addEventListener` support.

+It depends on [`requestAnimationFrame`](http://caniuse.com/#feat=requestanimationframe) compatibility.